-The Creative Conscience Awards welcome projects by students and graduates (of up to two years) from any creative discipline.
-We are now accepting submissions for the 2019 awards until the deadline on the 19th of April.
 The awards are the perfect opportunity to push your curiosity and create the change you want to see in the world.
-You can enter the awards solo or in a team (of up to six), and can choose your own issue to tackle or work from one of our exciting briefs.
+You can enter the awards solo or in a team (up to four), and you can tackle an issue of your own choice or work from one of our game-changing briefs.

-Our awards scheme searches for exciting projects with a focus on social impact.
-You can enter anything you like, as long as the project fits into one of our Impact Themes.
-We also have some exciting briefs that give a starting point if you feel you need it, tackling some of the most relevant issues that our world faces today.
-This years deadlines have passed, but feel free to download the briefs for your own personal projects, or to start working early on an entry for the 2019 awards.
-Shortlisted projects are judged by a panel of industry experts based on your creative approach and the potential impact of your project.
+Our Awards scheme searches for exciting projects that focus on social or environmental impact.
+You can enter anything you like, as long as your project fits into one of our Impact Themes.
+We have some exciting briefs that give a starting point if you feel you need it, tackling some of the most relevant issues that our world faces today.

 If you have an issue that you are passionate about, that you believe could help change the world in a positive way you could enter it under our Open Brief.
 You could identify something that isn’t working for you about the world around you and look for a solution.
 We’re interested however big or small your ideas are.
 We are looking for solutions and provocations that will call people to action and can lead to genuine impact.
 Projects can be conceptual or have the potential to develop into real life-changing solutions.
 The themes you might wish to explore can be broad and varied.
 Past projects have included design solutions for food waste, humanitarian aid, education, water shortage, energy efficiency, inclusivity, campaigns & products against FGM, bullying, inequality, poverty, homelessness, child abuse, over-consumption, mental illness, urban living – to list just a few subject areas.